 Business Continuity Plan (BCP): The University’s plan that outlines how critical business operations can be maintained or recovered in a timely fashion.

-Campus: means any campus or site owned or operated by USC.
+Campus: means any campus or site owned or operated by the University.

-Corrective action or Controls: action taken to improve USC’s systems or processes to address non-conformance and/or eliminate or reduce risk.
+Corrective action or Controls: action taken to improve the University’s systems or processes to address non-conformance and/or eliminate or reduce risk.

 Critical Incident: An incident that has a risk rating of extreme or high under the University’s Risk Management Framework with a consequence of at least moderate.
-It requires a focused and concerted response and ongoing management by the Cost Centre Manager in conjunction with the IRT.
+It requires a focused and concerted response and ongoing management by the Organisational Unit Manager in conjunction with the IRT.

 First Aid: Initial treatment for an injury which is normally given by a first aid officer.